 Steam Eye Mask vs Cold Eye Mask: Which One Should You Use?

 Heat or cold?
 The answer depends on what your eyes need.
-A science-backed guide to choosing the right eye therapy.
+A science-backed guide to warm vs cold eye therapy for dry eyes, puffiness, and headaches.

 The Great Temperature Debate